FelixFourcolor/noteblock-generator/README.md

 Note: Make sure there is enough space in your specified direction in order to generate.
 The program cannot generate below bedrock, or above the height limit, etc. For example, if you are at y=-64, `--location ~ ~ ~ --orientation + - +` will not work.

 ### Theme
-Choose a block that can conduct redstones to theme the structure.
+Choose a block that can conduct redstones for the basis of the structure.
 Default is `stone`.

 Consult Minecraft's documentation for what blocks can conduct redstone and their technical names (java version).

 ### Blend
 By default, the program will clear the entire space before generating.
 With `--blend`, it will place noteblocks and redstone components where they need to be and leave the rest as-is.

 This is an experimental feature.
-If the redstones and/or noteblocks don't behave as expected, turn it off.
+If the redstones and/or noteblocks don't behave as expected (especially if there is a water source nearby), turn it off.